Why You Should Never Skip Your Post-Workout Cool-Down

 One of the biggest culprits for skipping your workout?
 Not having enough time.
 That not only translates to missed classes and training sessions, but it usually means that when you do manage to get to the gym, you're more inclined to cut corners (like reps, sets, stretches, warm-ups, and cooldowns) to save some precious time.

-But when it comes to your post-workout cooldown, you're really doing your body a disservice by bypassing it.
-Coming down from, say, a run or a Tabata circuit by slowing your movements and slowly bringing down your heart rate can help you recover more easily, and increase heart health over time, according to a research published in the Journal of Exercise Physiology Online.
+But when it comes to your post-workout cool-down exercises, you're really doing your body a disservice by bypassing it.
+Coming down from, say, a run or a Tabata circuit by slowing your movements and slowly bringing down your heart rate can help you recover more easily, and increase heart health over time, according to research published in the Journal of Exercise Physiology Online.

 It controls your post-workout blood flow.

 Exercise helps get your blood flowing, so abruptly stopping can actually cause your blood pressure to drop rapidly.
 When blood pressure drops too quickly, it can cause you to feel light-headed, which is why Heather Henri, M.D., an associate professor of medicine at Stanford University, recommends cooling down for about six minutes after you've completed a workout.
 Fainting is also a risk, as this impact on blood flow could cause blood to pool in your lower extremities, which delays its return to your heart and brain, according to research done by the American Council on Exercise.
 Cool-down exercises also reduce the concentration of lactic acid.
 Using active recovery (here are some active recovery exercise examples) to slowly reduce effort, you can actually increase power and endurance during your next round, too.
 This is exactly why you shouldn't totally rest between sets during your workout.

 It safely slows down your heart rate.